 Henry Ou, M.D., M.A.

-Henry Ou is Associate Professor of Pediatric Otolaryngology-Head and Neck Surgery at Seattle Children's Hospital and the University of Washington, having joined the faculty in 2006.
-He did his residency training at the University of Washington followed by pediatric otolaryngology fellowship training at Seattle Children's Hospital, and is currently the Director of the Seattle Children's Hospital Hearing Loss Clinic.
-In addition, he was appointed by the Governor to the State of Washington Board of Hearing and Speech in 2014.
-Dr. Ou has over 15 years of experience in hearing research, with a particular emphasis on the use of the zebrafish to study drug-induced hearing loss and is actively investigating the development of drugs to prevent hearing loss.
+Henry Ou is an associate professor of pediatric otolaryngology-head and neck surgery at Seattle Children's Hospital and the University of Washington, having joined the faculty in 2006.
+He did his residency training at the University of Washington, followed by pediatric otolaryngology fellowship training at Seattle Children's Hospital, and is currently the director of the Seattle Children's Hospital Hearing Loss Clinic.
+In addition, he was appointed by the governor to the State of Washington Board of Hearing and Speech in 2014.
+Dr. Ou has over 15 years of experience in hearing research, with a particular emphasis on the use of the zebrafish to study drug-induced hearing loss.
+He is actively investigating the development of drugs to prevent hearing loss.

 Undergraduate Education: Cornell University, 1989-1993